jonhoo/thesquareplanet.com/_drafts/the-path-to-rust.md

 "features", but that's not all that helpful if you're trying to decide whether the new language is better *for you*.

+How is it better?

+ - As fast as C (low-level)
+ - Compile-time checks for data races!
+ - Extremely expressive (filter map collect -> HashMap?)
+ - Expressive type system (enums, pattern matching if you missed smtg)
+ - Lifetimes are neat (name(&'a Struct) -> &'a str)
+ - *Awesome* community.

+How is it worse?

+ - No garbage collection == reference counting
+ - Running code is (often much) harder
+ - Sometimes hard to analyze perf (how efficient are iterators?)
+ - CSP/Goroutines not as nice as in Go
+ - Tools still young

+### Tips & Gotchas

  - &*
  - flat map collect into iterator